 Okay, so Marianne and Connell might not be a permanent appearance in the new show.
 But wouldn’t it be great to see them in a surprise cameo?

 The air date

-Filming is yet to begin on the series, so it’s fair to assume we could be waiting a little while longer for the drama to grace our screens, but we do know that it will consist of 12 half hour episodes and will be produced for BBC Three.
+While things are finally underway, it’s fair to assume we could be waiting a little while longer for the drama to grace our screens.
+We do know that it will consist of 12 half hour episodes and will be produced for BBC Three.